Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Overall, Mediapolis offers a more affordable option for memory care compared to larger urban areas in Iowa, with costs that align closely with the state average.

-Prairie Ridge Care & Rehabilitation excels at providing memory care in Des Moines county, Iowa.
-It can accommodate a maximum of 62 elderly residents.
-Prairie Ridge Care & Rehabilitation offers luxurious amenities that include customized care plans, emergency system with constant monitoring and custom memory care programs and activities to any seniors with dementia who reside in Mediapolis, IA and nearby areas.
+Prairie Ridge Care & Rehabilitation is known for providing Alzheimer’s care in Des Moines county, Iowa.
+It can accommodate no more than 62 dementia residents.
+Prairie Ridge Care & Rehabilitation provides luxurious amenities that include access to geriatric physician, promoted socialization and custom memory care programs and activities to any seniors with dementia who reside in Mediapolis, IA and nearby areas.
 Prairie Ridge Care & Rehabilitation is located at 608 Prairie Street, 52637 zip code and may allow Medicaid and Medicare to pay for some costs associated with its care.

 Medicare, the federal health insurance program for those 65 and older, provides a range of benefits, but it does not directly cover the full cost of memory care in Mediapolis, Iowa.
 Medicare generally covers hospital stays, doctor visits, and some specific medical services.
 However, when it comes to memory care, which typically requires residential services, Medicare's coverage is limited.